amethon/www/_reflections/journal.md

 In the midst of all this, I find myself becoming more and more attracted to Dr. Hernandez.
 She is a brilliant scientist and a kind, compassionate person.
 And as we spent more time together on this journey, I found myself drawn to her wit, her intelligence, and her beauty.

-In the past few days, we have been engaging in flirtatious behavior and trying to converse more, in an effort to build a bond between us.
-Although it is still early on, I already find myself pining for her greatly when we are not together.
-I am hopeful that this attraction will grow and deepen into something more, and I am anxious to see where this journey takes us.
+In the past few days, we have been interacting in a more playful and affectionate manner, and trying to communicate more frequently, in an effort to strengthen our connection.
+Although it is still early on, I already find myself missing her greatly when we are not together.
+I am hopeful that this attraction will grow and deepen into something more meaningful, and I am eager to see where this journey takes us.

 Until next time,